 probably didn't last long after our visit in 1996.

-the balsa was probably a bit too narrow and to remedy the problem kind of an alcove was carved from the wall (7, 4).
+the balsa was probably a bit too narrow and in order to remedy the problem kind of an alcove was carved from the wall (7, 4).

 was made in 1815).